apollo-lang/apollo/doc/tutorial.md

 r: [Duration] = mapII(mult2, [16,32,32])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this example, the `mult2` function takes an integer and multiplies it by two.
-The mapII function then takes the `mult2` function and a list of integers and multiplies every integer by 2, effectively slowing down the rhythm by a half.
+The mapII function (for map from `Int` to `Int`) then takes the `mult2` function and a list of integers and multiplies every integer by 2, effectively slowing down the rhythm by a half.

 Compiling and Running
 ---------------------

-To compile a valid Apollo source code file (for example, main.ao), simply run the Apollo compiler with the path to the source file as its first command line argument:
+To compile a valid Apollo source code file (for example, main.ap), simply run the Apollo compiler with the path to the source file as its first command line argument:

 ~~~
 $ apollo main.ap